Climate Change

 1 Based on our own research (as of November 2023)

-2 Certificates that allow the trading of the environmental value of renewable non-fossil power sources that do not emit CO2 during generation.
+2 Certificates that allow the trading of the environmental value of renewable power sources that do not emit CO2 during generation.

 3 CFC alternatives with high global warming potential used in semiconductor manufacturing.
 Those used by the Kioxia Group include CF4, C4F8, CHF3, SF6, NF3, CH2F2, CH3F, CH4, and N2O.